 - Future medical bills

 - Diminished earning capacity

-- Pain and suffering damages
+- Pain and suffering

 What Is the Average Settlement for a West Palm Beach Car Accident?

-This would generally lead to a much smaller settlement covering fewer types of damages than if you are eligible to hold the at-fault driver liable for their negligent actions through a third-party liability insurance claim or personal injury lawsuit.
+This would generally lead to a much smaller settlement covering fewer types of damages than if you were eligible to hold the at-fault driver liable for their negligent actions through a third-party liability insurance claim or personal injury lawsuit.

 A claim based on your PIP policy will only pay out up to the limits of your policy—or significantly less under some circumstances.
 Damages may include:

 - Medical care costs based on your policy limits